favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>📴 Add <code>IP6_PROVIDER=none</code> if you want to disable IPv6 completely</summary>

 The updater, by default, will attempt to update DNS records for both IPv4 and IPv6, and there is no harm in leaving the automatic detection on even if your network does not work for one of them.
-However, if you want to disable IPv6 entirely (perhaps to avoid all the detection errors), add the setting `IP6_PROVIDER=none`.
+However, if you want to disable IPv6 entirely (perhaps to avoid seeing the detection errors), add `IP6_PROVIDER=none`.

 </details>

 <details>
 <summary>📡 Expand this if you want IPv6 without bypassing network isolation (without <code>network_mode: host</code>)</summary>

 The easiest way to enable IPv6 is to use `network_mode: host` so that the updater can access the host IPv6 network directly.
 This has the downside of bypassing the network isolation.
 If you wish to keep the updater isolated from the host network, remove `network_mode: host` and follow the steps in the [official Docker documentation to enable IPv6](https://docs.docker.com/config/daemon/ipv6/).
-Use newer versions of Docker that come with (much) better IPv6 support.
+Do use newer versions of Docker that come with much better IPv6 support!

 </details>